Table of Contents

 - SQL Server 2014 (12.x) SP2 or later

-Upgrade the existing instance to 2016 – specially for the other databases for other projects on the same server instance.
-Be sure you’re running SQL Server 2014 with Service Pack 2 (SP2).
+Upgrade the existing instance to SQL 2019 – specially for the other databases for other projects on the same server instance.

-For SQL Server 2008, and SQL Server 2008 R2, you’ll either need to do update to the latest service pack, to move to SQL Server 2016 as there is no common overlap between a supported mainstream operating system.
+For SQL Server 2008, and SQL Server 2008 R2, you’ll either need to do a side-by-side upgrade, or a migration, to move to SQL Server 2019 as there is no common overlap between a supported mainstream operating system.
+How to Upgrade SQL Server 2008 to SQL Server 2016 without Reinstalling

-1. Download SQL 2016 iso image then mount it into your server.
-Open up setup.exe of the SQL Server 2016 media.
+1. Download SQL Server 2019 iso image then mount it into your server.
+Open up setup.exe of the SQL Server 2019 media.

 2. Select Upgrade from a previous version of SQL Server in the Installation tab.